 Nebraska City AppleJack Festival

-Where: Nebraska City, NE
+WHERE: Nebraska City, NE

-Traditionally held the third weekend of September, the Nebraska City AppleJack Festival celebrates the city’s apple harvest.
+The Nebraska City AppleJack Festival celebrates the city’s apple harvest.
 Visitors can pick their own apples at local orchards, sample apple treats, or stop by the AppleJam Carnival for rides, games, face painting and food.
 The festival also features a parade with over 30 marching bands, arts and crafts exhibits and a pie-baking contest.

 Sonoma Harvest Fair

-Where: Santa Rosa, CA
+WHERE: Santa Rosa, CA

-Every October, visitors flock to the heart of California wine country to visit the Sonoma Harvest Fair.
+Visitors flock to the heart of California wine country to visit the Sonoma Harvest Fair.
 The festival features three days of wine tasting from more than 150 local wineries, artisanal products and delicious food pairings.
 Don’t miss the World Championship Grape Stomp, where teams go head-to-head to produce record numbers of juice.

 Bayfield Apple Festival

-Where: Bayfield, WI
+WHERE: Bayfield, WI